 Romans 14:17 explains, “For the kingdom of God is not a matter of eating and drinking but of righteousness and peace and joy in the Holy Spirit.”
 Only as you renew your mind and submit to God, will you experience righteousness, peace, and joy in the Holy Spirit.
 Your sinful flesh prevents you from entering the kingdom of God (see Galatians 5:19-21 and 1Corinthians 6:9-10).
 So, you need to put off your sinful thoughts and put on His character of love, joy, peace, patience, kindness, etc. through the Holy Spirit.
 Read my post on Three Steps to Renew Your Mind (Part Two).

 During several tough times in my life, I submitted to God and His righteousness, and I can testify, that God does provide for what we need.
 One difficult time was enduring a nasty divorce and custody battle for two toddlers, and I had no job or a place to live.
 God provided miraculously when I humbled myself and sought His help through prayer, praise, and pondering the scriptures.
 I do have to confess that I was going to walk away from my faith in God.
-I was so angry at Him for not answering my prayers with much fasting to healing my marriage, so I told God I was going to not follow Him anymore.
+I was so angry at Him for not answering my prayers to heal my abusive marriage because I did not believe in divorce, that I told God I was going to not follow Him anymore.
 He has only spoken to me a handful of times and this was one of those times.
 He said, “What is the alternative?”
-I thought about it, and I knew the devil would destroy me, and I probably would have committed suicide.
+I thought about it, and I knew the devil would destroy me, and I probably would have committed suicide because I was so depressed.
 Read my amazing testimony in Trust God to Keep His Promises.

-To not be anxious, you need to first submit all your concerns to God as you seek Him through prayer, praise, and pondering His promises.
+To not be anxious, you must first submit all your concerns to God as you seek Him through prayer, praise, and pondering His promises.
 Because I grew up in a dysfunctional home and married an abusive first-husband, I developed an anxiety disorder.
-I share how God set me free in the blog post Why, What, and How to Submit to God and be FREE.
+I share how God set me free in the blog post called Why, What, and How to Submit to God and be FREE.